CSC4790-Fall2020-Org/senior-project-bac-calculator/README.md

 # project-4700-s20-bac-app
-project-4700-s20-bac-app created by GitHub Classroom

-Our project is a BAC Calculator Native IOS application.
-We will use swift to write the backend calculation code for the application, Xcode for the applications interface, and SQL for the database.
-The project will consist of an interface with a selection of specific alcohol drinks to calculate the BAC.
-It will also have a friends feature to showcase other BAC’s and where they are similar to the snap map interface.
+project-4700-s20-bac-app created by GitHub Classroom BAC Calculator Native IOS application.
+Uses Swift for the applications interface, and NoSQL for the database that is connected to firebase.
+The app consists of an interface with a selection of specific alcohol drinks to calculate the BAC.
+We also plan to implement a friends feature to showcase other BAC’s and where they are similar to the 'snapmap' interface.

-Project files are located in the "BAC Calculator" folder
+Project files are located in the "BAC Calculator" folder.

+PREREQUSITES:
+1. Must be using a MAC
+2. Must have CocoaPods downloaded https://cocoapods.org/
+3. Have XCode API
+4. Must be connected to the interet for the database to be connected

+Instructions to Run:
+1. Clone/download the final-release
+2. Open the project within XCode (Make sure it is an up to date version)
+3. Run the project with the 'IPhone 11 Max' emulator chosen

+Contributers:
+Stephen Wickwire, Trevor Yandow, Clare Morris, Chris Loumaeu